1990s in Hong Kong: Emigration

-Mass Migration Wave
+Mass migration wave

-Throughout the 90s in Hong Kong, there was a Mass Migration Wave due to the concern about the handover from the British government to the People Republic of China in 1997.
+Throughout the 90s in Hong Kong, there was a mass migration wave due to the concern about the handover from the British government to the People's Republic of China in 1997.
 Before handover, Hong Kong was identified as ‘British Hong Kong’ and governed by the British government since 1842.
 In 1984, the British government and Chinese government had signed the ‘Sino-British Joint Declaration’ indicating the handover of the control in 1997 that ended the lease of Hong Kong to the United Kingdom.
 In exchange, the Chinese government had agreed to keep the existing governmental structure of Hong Kong using the ‘One country, two systems’ method.
 According to the survey done by Wong, there were more than 60,000 Hong Kong emigrants in 1990 which accounts for 1% of the whole population and nearly half of the interviewees of the survey had expressed strong willingness to leave Hong Kong by 1997.

-Foreign Domestic Workers
+Foreign domestic workers

 From the late 1980s to 1990s, Hong Kong's currency stabilised.
 The value of the Philippine peso was dropping steadily from 17 pesos in 1984 to 30 pesos in 1993 = US$1.
 This caused a surge of Philippines workers going to Hong Kong in search of higher salaries under the "maid to order" services.
 The number of foreign workers grew from 9,000 in 1987 to 28,000 in 1992 and 32,000 in 1993.
 Women from the Philippines make up the majority with substantial numbers from Indonesia and Thailand.
 The term "fei yung" (菲傭) became associated with the helpers.

 Families in need of the helpers generally have both parents working at full-time positions.
 In 1993, households were required to have a combined income of HKD $15,000.
 The foreign workers essentially run all home affairs from cooking, ironing, cleaning and caring for the young and old in the household.
 Most households had 4 to 5 members including at least 1 child under the age of 12, while some include elderly people over 65.
 The hiring of workers fuelled a number of social debates.
 From the worker's perspective, problems range from unfair treatments, discrimination to low wages were raised.
 From the family perspective, problems range from privacy invasion to abuse type cases.
 Newspapers, radios and TV broadcasts have covered the subjects on numerous accounts.
 To stir controversies, the media often claimed traditional amah Chinese servants as superior workers.